zacharie410/Cyberwarfare-Taking-Down-Power-Grids/README.md

 sudo ip link add link eth0 name eth0.1 type vlan id 1 sudo ip addr add 192.168.1.1/24 dev eth0.1 sudo ip link set dev eth0.1 up
 ```
+This bash script is creating a new virtual LAN (VLAN) interface on the network interface "eth0".
+The VLAN interface is assigned an IP address of 192.168.1.1 with a subnet mask of /24 (255.255.255.0).
+Finally, the VLAN interface is brought up.
+This script can be used to create a separate network segment for critical infrastructure systems that are isolated from the rest of the network for security reasons.
 ## Application whitelisting to control which applications are allowed to run on a system:
 PowerShell script:
 ```PowerShell